MayoCalc / Blog / Tech

 Home Row Position

-Your fingers should rest on the home row: left hand on A-S-D-F, right hand on J-K-L-semicolon.
-Your thumbs rest on the space bar.
-The small raised bumps on the F and J keys help you find home position without looking.
-Every other key on the keyboard is reached by moving a finger from this home position and returning it afterward.
+Left hand on A-S-D-F. Right hand on J-K-L-semicolon.
+Thumbs on the space bar.
+Feel those little bumps on F and J?
+That's how you find home without looking.
+Every key on the board is reached by moving from home and coming back.

 Finger Assignments